 August 20, 1995 - Firozabad, India: 358 are killed after an express train collides with another train, that had stalled after striking a cow.

-August 2, 1999 - India: Brahmaputra Mail train en route to New Delhi slams into the idle Awadh-Assam Express at Gaisal Station in West Bengal.
-285 dead, more than 300 injured.
+August 2, 1999 - India: Brahmaputra Mail train en route to New Delhi slams into the idle Awadh-Assam Express at Gaisal Station in West Bengal, killing 285 and injuring more than 300.

 February 20, 2002 - Egypt: 361 people are killed when a fire breaks out on a train traveling from Cairo south to Luxor.